 Keep Technology Limited To One Room

 Instead of having technology dotted all around the house, keep it in one room.
 Having technology in the bedroom can be terrible for your sleeping pattern.
 Technology and electrical items produce energy waves that can prevent you from relaxing or sleeping.
-It also prevents us from actually talking to our family members we live with.
+It also prevents us from actually talking to the family members we live with.
 Make a simple rule, no tech (yes this means no phones too) in the dining room or in the kitchen when you’re having meals.

 Try A Little Feng Shui